sontek/readme/manager.md

 I have taken the Birkman assessment as you can view it [here](birkman.pdf)

 # What do I expect from my team?
-Know who their customer is and what they want.
-Whether it’s a software development or operations team, we all have stakeholders counting on us.
-My team should be familiar with their customers’ pain and make all decisions with the customer in mind.
+The team should understand their customer and work towards solving problems they have.

+## Teams do:
-- *Support one another*: Someone who helps colleagues find success is always more valuable to me than a lone wolf.
-Team cohesion is essential to me, and I believe the whole team succeeds when working together.
-Your teammates' success is a direct reflection of your success.
+- Take care of each other, and hold each other accountable.
+Someone who helps colleagues succeed is always more valuable than a lone wolf.
+But being a hero and stretching yourself isn't helpful either.
+Letting people know where they can improve is just as important as celebrating the great things they are accomplishing.

-- *Work the problem*: This is especially true in an emergency, but I expect those around me to try to find ways to solve issues that arise.
-I don’t expect everyone to know everything, but I do expect team members to find answers to questions.
-If you can’t solve 100% of a problem, just find a way to make things 1% better.
+- Continuously learn and grow.
+I don’t expect everyone to know everything, but I do expect you to attempt to understand problems and find answers.
+If you can’t solve a problem, having well thought out investigation is good enough.
+Digging into hard problems is how to learn and grow!
-- *Tell me things*: Tell me what’s going wrong, and tell me what’s going right.
-  Tell me about the opportunities you think we’re missing.
-Tell me about where things are unclear.
-I am counting on you to advise me and help me make good decisions.
-I want everyone to be successful, including you.
-Most importantly, if something is urgent, tell me so.
-Nobody should ever have to sit on something important.

-  Don’t let me get surprised.
-Along with the importance of talking to me, don’t put me in an uncomfortable position because we haven’t talked about something.
-  You can bring me bad news, but sooner is better.
-This is true as well for good news.
-The more you tell me about the good work you’ve done, the better I can evangelize your successes.
+- *Default to action*: Take control and own your own destiny.
+Don't wait for direction if you have a good idea.

+## Teams don't:

+- *Blame others*: Humans make mistakes.
+But when we frame mistakes as learning opportunities it generates a more productive converation.
+Praise and public and coach in private.
+You should feel comfortable telling people when they could've done something differently without it being personal.

+- *Sulk in silence*: I believe in transparency.
+Bring your concerns to me!
+You may not be the only one feeling the way you do.
+The best way to address problems is to discuss them.